 Reason #4: WinterWonderGrass is a Wonderful Musical Mash-up

 With massive music festivals like over-crowded and over-priced Coachella, this spring is the time for a more intimate kind of music gathering.
-In its sixth year, the WinterWonderGrass Music Festival returns to Squaw Valley for a weekend of bluegrass music, craft beers, and plenty of song-worthy mountain views.
+In its sixth year, the WinterWonderGrass Music Festival returns to Palisades Tahoe (formerly Squaw Valley) for a weekend of bluegrass music, craft beers, and plenty of song-worthy mountain views.

 What makes WinterWonderGrass different?
 For starters, no other festival offers the same kind of setting.
 As the warm California sun highlights the snowy whiteness that covers the mountains the music comes alive!
-Listen to some of the world’s finest pickers and pluckers amidst a close-knit group of like-minded tune lovers at the base of the legendary Squaw Valley resort.
+Listen to some of the world’s finest pickers and pluckers amidst a close-knit group of like-minded tune lovers at the base of the legendary Palisades Tahoe.

 Along with stunning views, WinterWonderGrass also features some of the most high-profile names in the world of bluegrass music.
 This year’s lineup includes The Devil Makes Three, The Infamous Stringdusters, Billy Strings, and more.
 Whether you’re a longtime fan or a recent convert, the combination of sweet sounds, a family friendly atmosphere, and a beautiful spring day is enough to make WinterWonderGrass the centerpiece of your spring break.

-WinterWonderGrass returns to Squaw Valley March 27-29.
+WinterWonderGrass returns to Palisades Tahoe every March.
 Tickets to the event can be purchased here.

 North Lake Tahoe is full of Instagram-friendly spots to make your social media the envy of all of your friends.
 Photo caption: NLTRA